-Downtime: The period of time between flocks which allows for the reduction in the numbers of disease causing microorganisms within the barn.
+Downtime: The period of time between flocks which allows for the reduction in numbers of disease causing micro-organisms within the barn.
 Downtime is the time from when the previous flock is shipped through to the placement of the subsequent flock.
-Cleaning of the barn is to occur as soon as possible after the flock has been shipped, therefore allowing for the longest possible for the longest possible downtime after the flock has been shipped and the placement of chicks.
+Cleaning of the barn is to occur as soon as possible for the longest possible downtime between the flock being shipped and the placement of chicks.